School of Energy Science and Engineering

-PhD topics offered by Centre for Energy for the July 2021 session
+PhD topics offered by School of Energy Science and Engineering for the July 2021 session

 Bioplastic development from microalgal biomass: Synthetic plastics become global concern due to their non-degradability and persistence nature which highly contribute in existing pollutions on earth.
 Therefore, plastic development from the microbial biomass are the current trend in research.
 Bioplastic is an emerging field which will tremendously reduce the plastic pollution in the environment.
 Significant amount of polysaccharides and poly peptides are available in microbial biomass for bioplastic developments.
 Microalgae are one of the suitable among all microbes for bioplastic development.
 However, exploration of bioplastic from microalgae still not evaluated as much as compared to bacteria.
 Microalgae is potential feedstock and candidate for biofuels, nutraceutical bioactive compounds and various biomaterials specially bioplastic.
 Microalgae could able to grow on fresh water, wastewater and marine water.
 Bioplastic can be produced via two method direct and indirect way.
 In direct approach, whole algal biomass is processed or unprocessed including all the contents of algal biomass like carbohydrates, proteins, fat, polymers are participating in the bioplastic production.